zacbailey23/Software-Project-Team-6/README.md

 # Software-Project-Team-6

 ## Application Description
--Our application is a simple yet useful travel planner with a variety of uses.
-Through this application, the user can book flights, hotels, and cars for their trip and see their full itinerary in the planner tab.
-The home page shows the user popular destinations and allows the user to filter search based on what they are looking for.
+Our website ezTravels is a simple yet useful travel planner with a variety of uses.
+Through this application, the user can search for various flights and hotels for their trip and see their full itinerary in the planner tab.
+From the homepage, you can see popular destinations and filter search based on your preferences.

 Github commit notes